Paqrat76/ts-fhir-datamodels/packages/fhir-core/README.md

 ##### Luxon Formatting ([ISO 8601](https://moment.github.io/luxon/#/parsing?id=iso-8601)) for FHIR

-- to ISO
+- toISO
   - `dt.toISO();` //=> '2017-04-20T11:32:00.000-04:00'
   - `dt.toISO({ suppressMilliseconds: true });` //=> '2017-04-20T11:32:00-04:00'
   - `dt.toISODate();` //=> '2017-04-20'
-- to Format
+- toFormat
   - `dt.toFormat("yyyy");` //=> '2017'
   - `dt.toFormat("yyyy-MM");` //=> '2017-04'

 #### Provided Date/Time Utilities

-The [date-time-util.ts](src/utility/date-time-util.ts) module provides convenience wrappers for Luxon DataTime parsing and formatting to support FHIR specified date/time primitive data types.
+The [date-time-util.ts](src/utility/date-time-util.ts) module provides convenience wrappers included in the `DateTimeUtil` namespace for
+Luxon DataTime parsing and formatting to support FHIR specified date/time primitive data types.
 These are available for independent date handling use cases.
-They have also been wrapped in the FHIR PrimitiveType DateType (interface DateTypeImpl), DateTimeType (interface DateTimeTypeImpl), and InstantType (interface InstantTypeImpl) implementations as convenience methods.
+They have also been wrapped in the FHIR PrimitiveType DateType (`interface DateTypeImpl`), DateTimeType (`interface DateTimeTypeImpl`), and InstantType (`interface InstantTypeImpl`) implementations as convenience methods.

 The `getDateTimeObject()` and `getDateTimeObjectAsUTC()` creation methods in the `date-time-util.ts` module return a valid